ilkinaslanli2001/portfolio/README.md

   Skills
   Projects
   Contacts
+ Moreover there is a fixed link for your CV on the bottom right edge of the screen.

- Each part are in defferent js files that's why it will be easy to understand the code
+ Each part are in defferent js files that's why it will be easy to understand the code.

 ## How to Run